joe-niland/laravel-api-guide/Working-With-Laravel.md

    ![composer create laravel project](http://i.gyazo.com/18fba89242edea265e34c75678efb602.png)

+4. There are a couple of manual steps you need to do now:

+   + cd ~/projects/laravel-api
+   + artisan key:generate
+   + cp .env.example .env
+   + Edit .env and copy in the key generated above into the APP_KEY value

 ### Testing the laravel-api site
 Let's make sure that everything is working.
 Open a browser and navigate to `http://laravel-api.phplocal.dev` or `http://localhost:8000`.